+I was one of the first designers to join INX so you could probably infer that design wasn’t given a lot of weight or consideration before then.
 When I started, I could tell that the company was in a state of change, and everyone was gravitating towards the future vision for INX.
 This gave me a lot of opportunity to put forward my own ideas to the team which was, luckily, widely accepted.

 What does User Experience look like a year on from you joining INX?